o-daneel/Lunii.RE/ANALYSIS.md

 * `0x90000400` - 4 Bytes : Firmware CRC offset

 ## Backup Firmware
 A short mini firmware ! might be located at `0x90040000`
 **Version =** 2.16
 **Objective =** make sure that an USB mass storage is accessible for MainFW reload

 ## SNU location

 8 bytes for SNU located at : `0x0800C000_0x0800C007` (internal flash)
 All around .md file that is recreated if not there.
-How and when is it inserted into firmware ?
+How and when is it inserted into bootloader firmware ?
-Updates push to storyteller might be generic, for all boxes.
-Lunii store might be injecting SNU + recomputing CRC (To be confirmed)

 # Test Mode